 Here are eight headless WordPress hosts that fit your specific needs.

 1. WP Engine

-WP Engine works with a variety of setups, headless WordPress included.
+WP Engine offers with a variety of setups, headless WordPress hosting included.
 If you encounter issues with the API or other unique headless problems, the 24/7 support will be there to help.
 Pricing starts at $25/month for Managed Hosting, $28/month for Managed Hosting Plus, and $44/month for Secure Hosting.

 If you go with WP Engine, you’re looking at these general features:

 - Daily backups for your WordPress install

 - Secure infrastructure and threat detection to keep your CMS safe